Stacey-bee/alx-system_engineering-devops/0x00-shell_basics/README.md

-file includes script that prints the type of the file named file includes script that creates a symbolic link file icnludes scripts for copying html files
+file includes script that prints the type of the file named file includes script that creates a symbolic link file icnludes scripts for copying html files file includes script that moves all files beginning with an uppercase letter to the directory /tmp/u